Lord Chancellor: Ecclesiastical functions

 The lord chancellor performs various functions relating to the established Church of England.
 By law, the lord chancellor must be consulted before appointments may be made to ecclesiastical courts.
 Indeed, judges of Consistory Courts, the Arches Court of Canterbury, the Chancery Court of York and the Court of Ecclesiastical Causes Reserved are appointed only after consultation with the lord chancellor.
 Additionally the lord chancellor is, ex officio, one of the thirty-three Church Commissioners, who manage the assets of the Church of England.
 Moreover, the lord chancellor appoints clergy in such of the ecclesiastical livings under the patronage of the Crown as are officially listed as being worth less than £20 per annum.
 Lord chancellors exercise the same prerogative in regard to the less valuable livings in the Duchy of Cornwall when there is no duke of Cornwall, or when the duke of Cornwall is a minor.
 (The heir-apparent to the Crown, if he is the sovereign's eldest son, is automatically duke of Cornwall.)
 Finally, the lord chancellor is in some cases the patron of an ecclesiastical living in his own right.
 In total, the lord chancellor appoints clergymen in over four hundred parishes and ten cathedral canonries.

 Historically, Catholics were thought to be ineligible for the office of lord chancellor, as the office entailed functions relating to the Church of England.
 Most legal restrictions on Catholics were lifted by the Roman Catholic Relief Act 1829, which, however, provides: "nothing herein contained shall [...] enable any Person, otherwise than as he is now by Law enabled, to hold or enjoy the Office of Lord High Chancellor, Lord Keeper or Lord Commissioner of the Great Seal".
 The words "as he is now by Law enabled", however, caused considerable doubt, as it was unclear if Catholics were disqualified from holding the office in the first place.
 For the removal of all doubt, Parliament passed the Lord Chancellor (Tenure of Office and Discharge of Ecclesiastical Functions) Act 1974 (c.
 25), declaring that there was never any impediment to the appointment of a Catholic.
 The act nevertheless provides that, if a Catholic were to be appointed to the office, then the sovereign may temporarily transfer the lord chancellor's ecclesiastical functions to the prime minister or another minister of the Crown.
 No Catholic has served as Lord Chancellor since the passage of the Act, although several non-Anglican Protestants and one Muslim have done.

+Since September 2026, responsibility to advise the Sovereign on Church appointments has been delegated from the Prime Minister to the Lord Chancellor.
+This took place as a result of the current Prime Minister Andy Burnham being ineligible as a Catholic from doing so under the Roman Catholic Relief Act 1829.